Debiasing Algorithm through Model Adaptation: Methodology and Experimental Setup

 \subsection{Gender Bias Evaluation in Language Generation}

 To better understand gender bias in language generation, we construct our dataset of prompts and an interpretable diagnostic measure.

 We use the set of professions chosen and annotated by \citet{bolukbasi_2016}.\footnote{The data is available at: \url{https://github.com/tolga-b/debiaswe/blob/master/data/professions.json}} Each profession was assigned two scores: \fact{} score $x_f$ (originally called \emph{definitionality}) and \stereo{} score $x_s$.
-They define how strongly the words are connected with the male or female gender respectively through semantically or through stereotypical cues.
-By conventions, scores range from $-1$ for female-associated words to $1$ for male ones.\footnote{We use positive values for male gender following the original paper.
+They define how strongly a word is connected with the male or female gender respectively through semantically or through stereotypical cues.
+By convention, scores range from $-1$ for female-associated words to $1$ for male ones.\footnote{We use positive values for male gender following the original paper.
 This is only an arbitrary choice, and switching polarities wouldn't affect this analysis.
-Importantly, we do not intend to ascribe negative connotations to any of the genders.} We fill the proposed profession words in the prompts of the following structure:

-The \textbf{plumber} is, by definition, a gender-neutral word ($x_f=0.1$) and associated with the male gender by a stereotypical cue ($x_s=0.8$).
+Importantly, we do not intend to ascribe negative valuations to any of the genders.} We fill the proposed profession words in the prompts of the structure presented in Figure \ref{fig:dama_prompt}.
+The \textbf{lifeguard} is, by definition, a gender-neutral word ($x_f=0$) and associated with the male gender by a stereotypical cue ($x_s=0.6$).
 We measure the probabilities for gendered prediction for a given prompt $P_M(o|X)$.
 For that purpose, we use pronouns $o_+ = \text{``he''}$ and $o_- = \text{``she''}$, as they are probable continuations for given prompts.

 Subsequently for each prompt, we compute \empiric{} score $y = P_M(o_+|X) - P_M(o_-|X)$.
 To estimate the relationship between the observed score and annotated ones $x_s$ and $x_f$, we construct a linear model: